 The Axis Mundi, a polar plasma discharge witnessed by the ancient myth-building people of the earth, went through several evolutionary stages of forms known as "plasma instabilities" in the laboratory.
 The form that we see as the "Stickman" or "Squatterman", is the culmination of a late phase, as a number of the flattened toroids fold up to form the stickman's head.

 This squatter figure is one of the more stable plasma instabilities.
 Hence the association “long life”.
-This was the major part of the column, the brightest, the most terrifying.
-And of course it was recorded by everyone everywhere and influenced them deeply.
+This was the major part of the column, the most prominent, the brightest, the most terrifying.
+And of course it was recorded by everyone everywhere, and it influenced them deeply.

 The "squatter" or "stickman" was recorded in nearly every culture.
 For example. it plays a dominant role in the Dogon Religion.
 Other cultures speak of it as the big red man in sky, .